WPManageNinja/paymattic-docs/docs/integrations/how-to-integrate-slack-in-wordpress-with-paymattic.md

 title: "How to Integrate Slack in WordPress with Paymattic?"
 category: "Integrations"
 ---

+# How to Integrate Slack in WordPress with Paymattic?

 [Paymattic](https://paymattic.com/) lets you connect with [Slack](https://www.slack.com/) to send SMS notifications automatically when a form is submitted.
 This article will guide you through integrating Slack with Paymattic on your WordPress Site.

 ## Enable Slack Integration